silvershop/silvershop-core/docs/en/Development.md

 You can find some useful development tools at yoursite/dev/ecommerce

-Tasks: Automated & Manual
+Batch Tasks
 -------------------------
 There are a number of manual and automated tasks that can be set up and run.
-The manual tasks can be accessed from yoursite/dev/ecommerce.
+The manual tasks can be accessed from yoursite/dev/shop.

+If you have a large number of dataobjects, it may pay to run these tasks from the command line, for example:

+    [rootdir]: sapphire/sake dev/tasks/CartCleanupTask

 ### CartCleanupTask

 This will remove old carts from the database to help keep the number of carts down.
 You can specify the age of carts in days to clear from (default is 90 days old).

 ### DeleteEcommerceOrders